yaserRL/ML--Insurance_Project--R/README.md

-Predicting Customer Claims
+Predicting Customer Claims:
 This repository contains a comprehensive case study on building a predictive model to estimate the total number of claims a customer might file with an insurance company.
 The project involves data cleaning, descriptive analysis, feature engineering, and model building using statistical and machine learning techniques.

-Project Structure
+Project Structure:
 Data Preparation: The dataset is preprocessed by cleaning, transforming, and encoding features.
 Missing values are handled, and numerical variables are normalized.

 Descriptive Statistics: Insights into the dataset are extracted through various statistical measures and visualizations.